 Everyone who travels loves to buy gifts for their family and friends after their trip.
 Indeed, shopping is a way to immerse yourself in local cultures during holidays.
-Vietnam is a famous tourist destination for its diversity of culture features, alongside with thousands of specialties.
+Vietnam is a famous tourist destination for its diversity of culture features, alongside thousands of specialties.
 It has a wide range of choices for souvenirs, including the decorative and the food ones.
-These kinds of souvernirs have their own charms that are really worth purchasing.
-This article will give you 20 things to buy in Vietnam, followed by the useful information.
+These kinds of souvenirs have their own charms that are really worth purchasing.
+This article will give you 20 things to buy in Vietnam, followed by useful information.
 Check it out!

 1. Ao dai – The national costume of Vietnam

 Ao dai is the national costume of Vietnam.
 It is the combination of elegant tight fitted dress and long stylish pants.
 Ao dai is a highlight in Vietnamese fashion, which follows both traditional and temporary styles, symbolizing for Vietnamese feminine beauty.
 Because Ao dai is available at many stores through the country, you can easily find a suitable one for yourself or for gifts.
 Normally, this outfit is already in the ready-to-buy form, but if you want to make some priority with the material and the design, you can buy the cloths first and then order at some tailor’s, but it does certainly cost higher.

 Hanoi, Hue, Hoian and Ho Chi Minh are the 4 places that are the most famous for Ao dai.
 Ao dai is suitable for all women at all ages.
 It will be such a surprising gift for your mother, your sister or your grandmother.
 The price of a set of Ao dai may vary, depending on different designs, materials, quality, and colors.

 Price: VND 500,000 – VND 2,000,000/set

 Where to buy Ao dai in Ho Chi Minh City?

 2. Silk – The high-fashion and charming material